abridged/collabland-dev/tutorials/token-gating-tutorial.md

 To check if a user has the required tokens via the Collab.Land API, you need:

 - The user's wallet address.
-- Token gating rules for your site.
+- Token Gating Rules for your site.

 This tutorial implements the gating logic by calling the Collab.Land [`access-control/check-roles`](../docs/downstream-integrations/api/token-gating) endpoint with the user's wallet address and the [token gating rules](#define-token-gating-rules) as the payload for the request.
 Collab.Land returns `true/false` for each rule to indicate if the given address fits the provided criteria or not.